psnegi/3dshearlet/README.md

 Gaussian Denoising script is  in **DenoiseDemo** folder with file name **main.m**

-If user need to save data please use aproriate save statement after deonising is done.
+If user need to save data please use appropriate save statement after deonising is done.
-Currrent script setting  denoises coastguard_sequence with simulated noise.
+Current script setting  denoises coastguard_sequence with simulated noise.
 This script can be run in background in Unix/Linux using hmatbg in DenoiseDemo folder.
 ./hmatbg main.m outfile
 hmatbg can be modified  to change priority level using nice command.

-For data corrupted by unknown Gaussian noise parameter, sdest3 funtion in Util directory can used to estimate standard deviation of the noise which is based on median of the wavelet coefficients at the finer scale.
+For data corrupted by unknown Gaussian noise parameter, sdest3 function in Util directory can used to estimate standard deviation of the noise which is based on median of the wavelet coefficients at the finer scale.